 How to submit your documents

-No documents should be sent to KTH unless you are instructed to do this.
+- No documents should be sent to KTH unless you are instructed to do so.

 The selection process is based on the following criteria: university, previous studies (for instance GPA, grades in specific subjects and English), motivation for the studies (for instance letter of motivation, references and relevant work experience).
 The evaluation scale is 1-75.